Tagged Command Queuing: SCSI TCQ Tag Length

 The SCSI-3 protocol permits 64 bits to be used in the tag field, allowing up to 2^{64} tasks in one task set to be issued before requiring that some of them complete before any more commands be issued.
 However, different protocols that implement the SCSI protocol might not permit the use of all 64 bits.
-For example, older parallel SCSI permits 8 bits of tag bits, iSCSI permits up to 32 tag bits, and Fibre Channel permits up to 16 bits of tag with tag 0xFFFF reserved.
+For example, older parallel SCSI permits 8 tag bits, SAS permits 9 tag bits, iSCSI permits up to 32 tag bits, and Fibre Channel permits up to 16 tag bits with tag 0xFFFF reserved.
 This flexibility allows the designer of a protocol to trade off queuing ability against cost.
-Networks that can be large, such as iSCSI networks, benefit from more tag bits to deal with the larger number of disks in the network and the larger latencies such large networks generate, while smaller-scale networks, such as parallel SCSI chains, do not have enough disks or latency to need many tag bits and can save money by using a system supporting fewer bits.
+Networks that can be large, such as iSCSI networks, benefit from more tag bits to deal with the larger number of disks in the network and the larger latencies such large networks generate, while smaller-scale networks, such as parallel SCSI chains, do not have enough disks or latency to need many tag bits and can save cost by using a system supporting fewer bits.